lundegaard/react-union/packages/react-union/API.md

 **With `namespace`**

-It renderes the widget returned by the route with the path `my-widget` to element with id `my-widget-root`.
+It renders the widget returned by the route with the path `my-widget` to the element with id `my-widget-root`.
 Internally the instance is saved under the key `unique-string` (provided by `namespace`).

 ```
 <div id="my-widget-root"></div>